leukeleu/django-push-redirect/README.md

 ```

 The configuration for Apache and other servers/services is left as an
-excercise for the reader ;-).
+exercise for the reader ;-).

-Now make sure Django is able to detect if a request is secure by configuring
+Now make sure Django is able to detect if a request is secure
-the `SECURE_PROXY_SSL_HEADER` setting, e.g.:
+by configuring the `SECURE_PROXY_SSL_HEADER` setting, e.g.:

 ```python
 SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')